 Lake St. Louis real estate is some of the most expensive in Missouri, although Lake St. Louis house values don't compare to the most expensive real estate in the U.S.

-Lake St. Louis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lake St. Louis is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Lake St. Louis who work in sales jobs (15.80%), management occupations (12.51%), and office and administrative support (10.39%).
+Lake St. Louis is a decidedly white-collar city, with fully 85.55% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Lake St. Louis is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Lake St. Louis who work in management occupations (18.97%), sales jobs (13.05%), and office and administrative support (12.04%).

 Also of interest is that Lake St. Louis has more people living here who work in computers and math than 95% of the places in the US.

-Lake St. Louis is one of the most well-educated cities in the nation.
-41.12% of adults in Lake St. Louis have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Lake St. Louis ranks among the highest in the nation.
+Of the 25-and-older adult population in Lake St. Louis, 45.07% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Lake St. Louis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake St. Louis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lake St. Louis include Irish, English, Polish, and Italian.
+Important ancestries of people in Lake St. Louis include German, Irish, English, Italian, and French.

 The most common language spoken in Lake St. Louis is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Other Asian languages.